If you receive a Letter of Advice to Apply (LAA), you will be able to log into your account and gain access to the full MPNP application.

 You must submit documents to prove the statements you make in your application regarding your English and/or French language proficiency.

-- Test results from approved language test are required by all applicants except those currently working in Manitoba in high-skill occupations (NOC 0, A or B)
+- Valid test results from approved language test are required by all applicants except those currently working in Manitoba in high-skill occupations (NOC O, A or B)

 - Only applicants who are not required to submit test results may submit other documents to show their English proficiency